ojosproject/docs/docs/teams/glossary.md

 # Glossary

 This is a glossary of the terms we use.
-Please use these consistantly.
+Please use these consistently.

 |Term|Description|
 |---|---|